Counting curves via degeneration: Introduction

 This paper is, in a sense, a sequel to the paper \cite{N}, where we studied higher genus curves in a toric variety.
 In this paper, we develop a technique which enable us to use ideas from tropical geometry to study curves in a variety which is not necessarily toric.
 Thus, combining with \cite{N}, we can theoretically study higher genus curves in such a variety by combinatorial way.

 In \cite{N2}, we already used the theory of tropical curves to study curves in varieties which degenerate to irreducible toric varieties.
 Examples included flag varieties and some moduli space of bundles on a Riemann surface.
-But in this paper, it suffices that the variety has a degeneration to a union of varieties.
-The class of such varieties is very broad, but we mainly concentrate on the case when the variety has a degeneration to a union of toric varieties ('toric degeneration' in the language of \cite{NS}), where the theory becomes particularly efficient.
+In this paper, we consider the more general case that a variety has a degeneration to a \emph{union} of toric varieties.
+The class of such varieties is broad, for example, in mirror symmetry it is conjectured that any Calabi-Yau variety has such a degeneration.
+In fact, the method of this paper works even when a variety has a degeneration to a union of varieties which are not necessarily toric.
+But we mainly concentrate on the case when the variety has a degeneration to a union of toric varieties ('toric degeneration' in the language of \cite{NS}), where the theory becomes particularly efficient.

 Our principal examples are K3 and Calabi-Yau hypersurfaces.
 In the next section, we study the K3 case, where the essential calculation of this paper is done.
-The core of our calculation consists of two points: \begin{itemize} \item Calculate the normal sheaf. \item Geometrically understand the tangent and obstruction classes. \end{itemize} The first point is a rather simple calculation, and the result is easily applicable to very broad situations.
-The second point is a more complicated but interesting calculation.
-A remarkable point is that the calculation simplifies in (some of) higher dimensional situations.
-Namely, in Section \ref{sec:CYline}, we study lines in a quintic Calabi-Yau hypersurface.
-There we borrow an idea Sheldon Katz \cite{Katz}, which we learned from Mark Gross, giving a way to combinatorially count 2875 lines in it.
-We reprove Katz's counting using our method.
+The core of our calculation consists of 2 points: \begin{itemize} \item Calculate the log normal sheaf. \item Geometrically understand the tangent and obstruction classes. \end{itemize} The first point is rather simple calculation, and the method is easily applicable to broad situations.
+The second point is more complicated but interesting calculation.
+Namely, it is the calculation of the deformation when the obstruction does not vanish (the Kuranishi map).
+There is no general method to calculate the Kuranishi map, and to perform the calculation is usually quite difficult in explicit examples.
+We see that degeneration makes the calculation possible in some situations.

+As applications, we calculate the Kuranishi map for lines in K3 surfaces, and we also study lines in a quintic Calabi-Yau hypersurface.
+There we borrow an idea of Sheldon Katz \cite{Katz}, which we learned from Mark Gross, giving a way to combinatorially count 2875 lines in it.
 In Section \ref{sec:disks}, we give another example of our calculation, applied to holomorphic disks.
-Other applications will be given in subsequent papers (see \cite{N4}).\\
+Namely, we realize the walls in Gross and Siebert's construction as a family of holomorphic disks, as conjectured by them \cite{GS}.
+Other applications of the techniques in this paper can be found in \cite{N, NY}.\\